Newly admitted student information

 Important: All students with assigned deficiency in their ASU admission letter must enroll for the course(s) to secure a seat.

-Option 2: If the first option is not met, you may take the test-out exam scheduled prior to the start of the semester.
-Be advised that most deficiencies will not be waived.
-Students are only eligible to take this exam one time and it must be prior to starting at ASU.
-Plan accordingly so you will be in Arizona at the time of the exam.
+Option 2: If the first option is not met, you may take the test-out exam prior to the start of the semester.
+The scheduled testing period is the only opportunity for students to take the deficiency test-out exams.
+No other/later arrangements will be made for students to test-out of assigned deficiencies.
 It is strongly recommended that you start studying for your deficiency examination prior to the exam date.

 Option 3: If you do not pass the deficiency exam, you must stay enrolled in the class.
 The School will dismiss students after one year that do not meet the deficiency requirements as stated in the admission letter “to be completed in one year.”